Megachilidae: Diversity

 North America has an estimated 630 different megachilid species, including Megachile, Anthidium, Hoplitis, and Osmia.
 Most Megachilidae are native, and a few are introduced, accidentally and intentionally; globally the number of species identified exceeds 4,000.
-Thus Megachilidae represent 15% to 20% of named species of bees.
+Thus, the Megachilidae represent 15 to 20% of named species of bees.

-The scientific name Megachilidae refers to the genus Megachile, translating roughly as large lipped (Ancient Greek μέγᾰς (mégas, "big") + χεῖλος (kheîlos, "lip"); their "large lips" and strong jaws are well-suited for collection of nest building materials.
+The scientific name Megachilidae refers to the genus Megachile, translating roughly as "large-lipped" (Ancient Greek μέγᾰς (mégas, "big") + χεῖλος (kheîlos, "lip"); their "large lips" and strong jaws are well-suited for collection of nest-building materials.

 Most Megachilidae build their nests in above-ground cavities; they all are solitary bees.
-Their nesting habits means that in some studies of bee diversity, this bee family is most likely to be the one encountered, even though the many ground nesting bees are much greater in species numbers (~70% of all bee species are ground nesters).
-For example, in Krombein's trap-nesting survey (1967), almost all bees that nested in his offerings were Megachilid species—40 of 43 occupying bee species.
-(They were outnumbered in diversity by almost twice as many species of wasps (75) that utilized the nests).
+Their nesting habits mean that in some studies of bee diversity, this bee family is most likely to be the one encountered, though the many ground-nesting bees are much greater in species numbers (about 70% of all bee species are ground nesters).
+For example, in Krombein's trap-nesting survey (1967), almost all bees that nested in his offerings were megachilid species — 40 of 43 occupying bee species.
+(They were outnumbered in diversity by almost twice as many species of wasps (75) that used the nests).

-Because they are (mostly) above-ground nesters and more commonly attracted to artificial nests, megachilid bees are also more commonly cultivated than ground nesting solitary bees.
+Because they are (mostly) above-ground nesters and more commonly attracted to artificial nests, megachilid bees are also more commonly cultivated than ground-nesting solitary bees.
 They accept nesting materials made from hollow stems, tubes, and blocks with preformed holes ("nest blocks"), and several megachilids have become important species for agricultural / horticultural pollination.
-In North America these cultivated bees include the introduced Megachile rotundata, (alfalfa leafcutter bees), used extensively in alfalfa pollination, and the western native and frequently raised Osmia lignaria (the orchard mason bee or blue orchard bee), used in orchard pollination.
-Other Osmia and Megachile species are also in commercial use in North America, Europe and Asia.
+In North America, these cultivated bees include the introduced Megachile rotundata, (alfalfa leafcutter bees), used extensively in alfalfa pollination, and the western native and frequently raised Osmia lignaria (the orchard mason bee or blue orchard bee), used in orchard pollination.
+Other Osmia and Megachile species are also in commercial use in North America, Europe, and Asia.